-- Registration for the Extended Day Program (EDP) for SY 2021-2022 opens on Friday, July 16th.
-Please read all information on the page below prior to registering for after care.
+- Registration for the Extended Day Program (EDP) is currently closed.
+The wait-list is now open.
+Please read all information on the page below prior to completing the wait-list form below.

-- Click here to register for the Extended Day Program for SY 2021-2022
+- Click here to submit your request to join the waiting list for the Extended Day Program for SY 2021-2022

-- After School Clubs – updates about Fall 2021 enrichment programs will be posted around mid-August.
+- After School Clubs – updates about Fall 2021 enrichment programs will be posted by September 3rd.

 Please email us with any questions at email@example.com.

 Welcome to SY 2021-2022 at the Benjamin Stoddert Elementary School’s Extended Day Program!

 The Extended Day Program (EDP) offers before and after school childcare throughout the school year for a limited number of students in grades pre-K through 5.
 The before care program operates from 7:30 am – 8:45 am; the after care program operates from 3:15 pm – 6:00 pm.
 After care is also provided from 12:15 pm – 6:00 pm on District of Columbia Public Schools (DCPS) half days (with the exception of the last day of school, when there is no after care).

 For the 2021-2022 school year, before and after care is available to enrolled children in grades K-5 starting on the first day of school on Monday, August 30, 2021.
 Children in pre-K may start to attend before and after care on the first full day that they begin attending school.